Do you need to change your style of management with remote workers?

 Managing your concerns means trusting your team

 There's a lot to consider when you go from managing people in physical workspaces to leading your first remote team.
 Will you be able to coordinate everyone effectively?
 How might this impact your deadlines?
-What if they're all just watching Netflix and day-drinking?
+What if they're all just watching Netflix or not working at all?

 It's important to address your own concerns about managing remote teams as early as possible.
 The distance and practical feeling of invisibility involved with remote staff create a sense of ambiguity.
 Without that tangible presence of someone doing something, it's very easy to worry, which can impact your management style.